2-year-old granddaughter caught in flooded Central El Paso home dies from injuries

 EL PASO, Texas (KTSM) — A toddler caught in a flooded Central El Paso home with her grandmother died from her injuries, according to an official with Operation Hope.

-On Thursday, a 65-year-old woman drowned in her Central El Paso home after a living room wall collapsed.
-Rainwater flooded the home on the 3200 block of Nashville, pinning the grandmother and her grandchild.
+On Thursday, a 65-year-old woman drowned in her Central El Paso home after a living room wall int he home collapsed.
+Rainwater flooded the residence on the 3200 block of Nashville, pinning the grandmother and her grandchild.

 Initially, the toddler survived and was taken to a hospital with serious injuries.
-Neighbors had tried to assist the woman but the elements were too difficult to overcome.
+Neighbors had tried to assist the woman but were unable to do so.

 Authorities have not released the names of the two.